-To the Officers and Members of the Thirty-fifth Annual Encampment of the Commandery-in-Chief, Sons of Veterans, U. S. A. Brothers:-
+To the Officers and Members of the Thirty-fifth Annual Encampment of the Commandery-in-Chief, Sons of Veterans, U. S. A. Brothers:---

 In an order like ours, whose foundation is patriotism, there is difficulty in translating the sentiment into action.
-This much is apparent, as the reports come from the Camps and Divisions, that the spirit of patriotism permeates the Sons of Veterans.
-But in setting down the items and the figures there is no way to breathe into them the life they represent.
-Vainly we try to express ourselves in flag salutes, memorial tablets, public addresses, church services and other outward show of the faith that is in us.
-The statistics thus collected do not tell an appreciable per cent of the effect for patriotism for which the Sons of Veterans are responsible.
-They are but the sign, and then significance is that underneath these manifestations are the loyal hearts of men whose heritage is love of country and who respond in every activity of their communities to this call.
+This much is apparent, as the reports come from the Camps and Divisions, hat the spirit of patriotism permeates the Sons of Veterans.
+In setting down the items and the figures there is no way breathe into them the life they represent.
+Vainly we try express ourselves in flag salutes, memorial tablets, public addresses, church services and other outward show of the faith that in The statistics thus collected do not tell an appreciable per cent of effect for patriotism for which the Sons of Vaterans are responsible.
+They are but the sign, and their signif ance is that underneath these manifestations are the loyal he ris men whose heritage is love of country and who respond in every activity of their communities to this call.

-Whether it is in resistance to the suspicious suggestions of discontent, or in rallying to the colors of our country when threatened with assault, the Sons of Veterans everywhere are necessarily and involuntarily the reliance of the Nation which their fathers saved.
+Wher it is in resistance to the suspicious suggestions of discontent of in rallying to the colors of our country when threaten d assault, the Sons of Veterans everywhere are necessaril and involuntarily the reliance of the Nation which their fathers saved.

-This spirit and this activity are not told in the reports of the officers but are read in the progress of the country and in the muster rolls of the organizations, military and civil, formed for honor and defense.
+This pirit and this activity are not told in the reports of the officers h are read in progress of the country and in the muster rolls of the organizations, military and civil, formed for honor and defense.
 They are evidenced by the esteem and regard in which the Grand Army is held.
 They are proven by the response of the people to preparedness for possible dangers.
 They are declared in the country-wide readiness to show to the world that the Sons are not too proud or too lazy to fight for the country and the flag their Fathers kept unsullied and unstained.